 In 1928 Din Nolan set up a canning factory at Ōkuru.
 At that time, South Westland was very remote and members of the Nolan family often had an entire river to fish for themselves.
-As their cannery was the only outfit buying whitebait, they could command the price.
+As their cannery was the only outfit buying whitebait, they could set the price.
 The Ōkuru cannery was probably the country’s largest, due to the prolific catches.
-In 1944, 54.4 tonnes were canned and the catch was carted to the cannery by the dray load.
+In 1944, 54.4 tonnes was canned and the catch was carted to the cannery by the drayload.
 The factory ran until 1952.

 Flying whitebait out

 As early as 1936, planes were flying whitebait out from South Westland.
 Airstrips were hacked out of the bush, or the planes landed on the beach.
 After the Second World War, large quantities were flown out in light aircraft by returned air force pilots such as Fred ‘Popeye’ Lucas.
-Around 1946 Des Nolan, son of the cannery owner Din Nolan, got his pilot’s licence and flew out whitebait for seven or eight years.
+Des Nolan, son of cannery owner Din Nolan, got his pilot’s licence in 1946 and flew out whitebait for seven or eight years.

 However, the harvest did not always get picked up, as poor visibility sometimes prevented the pilots from landing.
 There were numerous crashes and near misses.